Healthy Rate of Weight Loss: How Fast Should You Lose Weight?

 For athletes or individuals already lean (body fat below 15% for men, below 22% for women), even the 1 lb/week standard may be too aggressive.
 The ISSN recommends a maximum deficit of 300–500 kcal/day for lean athletes during a cut, targeting 0.5–0.75% of body weight per week.
 Anything faster at low body fat levels risks performance-degrading muscle loss and hormonal suppression.

-Competitive bodybuilders and physique athletes typically spend 16–24 weeks in a gradual cut to preserve muscle mass.
-The leanest physique athletes are made slowly — not quickly.
+Competitive bodybuilders and physique athletes often spend 16–24 weeks in a gradual cut to preserve muscle mass.
+That slower timeline is a performance and body-composition strategy, not just a preference.

 Older Adults (65+)